Self-Archiving and Digital Repositories

 May I post a copy of my journal article or book chapter on the Internet?

 Provided the requirements described here and elsewhere are met, the University of Pennsylvania Press permits its authors to mount copies of their work on their personal websites, on noncommercial discipline-specific servers of preprints or postprints, and within noncommercial digital repositories of nonprofit institutions with which they are currently affiliated. ("Noncommercial" in this context specifically excludes any sale of the work in whole or in part for money, even if the sale results in no profit by the seller or if the sale is made by a 501(c)(3) nonprofit, NGO, or similar entity.)
-In this way Penn Press conforms to green open-access practices.
-The Press does not at this time, however, offer gold open-access options.

 We place no conditions on posting a manuscript intended for submission—but not yet submitted—to our publications, except to note that posting your work online may constitute prior publication and compromise our ability to publish it sucessfully at Penn Press.
 Please consult the appropriate journal editorial office or Penn Press acquiring editor if you have questions whether a particular use constitutes such prior publication.